Crimean Khanate: Economy

 The nomadic part of the Crimean Tatars and all the Nogays were cattle breeders.
 Crimea had important trading ports where the goods arrived via the Silk Road were exported to the Ottoman Empire and Europe.
-Crimean Khanate had many large cities such as the capital Bahçeseray, Gözleve (Yevpatoria), Karasu Bazaar (Karasu-market) and Aqmescit (White-mosque) having numerous hans (caravansarais and merchant quarters), tanners, and mills.
+Crimean Khanate had many large cities such as the capital Bahçeseray, Kezlev (Yevpatoria), Qarasu Bazar (Market on black water) and Aqmescit (White-mosque) having numerous hans (caravansarais and merchant quarters), tanners, and mills.
 Many monuments constructed under the Crimean Khanate were destroyed or left in ruins after the Russian invasion.
 Mosques, in particular were demolished or remade into Orthodox churches.
 The settled Crimean Tatars were engaged in trade, agriculture, and artisanry.
 Crimea was a center of wine, tobacco, and fruit cultivation.
 Bahçeseray kilims (oriental rugs) were exported to Poland, and knives made by Crimean Tatar artisans were deemed the best by the Caucasian tribes.
 Crimea was also renowned for manufacture of silk and honey.

-The slave trade (15th-17th century) in captured Ukrainians and Russians was one of the major sources of income of Crimean Tartar and Nogay nobility.
+The slave trade (15th–17th century) of captured Ukrainians and Russians was one of the major sources of income for Crimean Tartar and Nogai nobility.
 In this process, known as harvesting the steppe, raiding parties would go out and capture, and then enslave the local Christian peasants living in the countryside.
 In spite of the dangers, Polish and Russian serfs were attracted to the freedom offered by the empty steppes of Ukraine.
 The slave raids entered Russian and Cossack folklore and many dumy were written elegising the victims' fates.
 This contributed to a hatred for the Khanate that transcended political or military concerns.
 But in fact, there were always small raids committed by both Tatars and Cossacks, in both directions.

 The last recorded major Crimean raid, before those in the Russo-Turkish War (1768–1774) took place during the reign of Peter I (1682–1725).